 In the summer when fresh basil is plentiful I whip up a fresh batch of pesto every week.
 It stays in the fridge and I use it in anything from fried Pesto Eggs to pasta, pizzas, soups, and salads.
 Now, I’m thrilled to bring you yet another simple fuss-free summer salad featuring pesto.

-Pesto Tortellini Salad will be your next ‘go to’ salad this summer.
+Pesto Tortellini Pasta Salad will be your next ‘go to’ salad this summer.
 It features store bought fresh or frozen cheese tortellini, fresh veggies, and even MORE cheese.
-Mix in the flavourful pesto and this one’s a keeper.
+Mix in the flavourful pesto instead of salad dressing and this one’s a keeper.
 It’s a delicious side dish for any grilled meat or make it a meal with the addition of grilled chicken or shrimp.

 The cheesy tortellini makes it seem like a ‘comfort food’ even though it’s a salad.
 If the flavours weren’t enough to sell you, also also super quick to make (under 20 minutes) and it lasts forever.
 Okay, not forever but at least 5 days in the fridge.
 Talk about the ultimate meal prep!